henrietta-k/adapt-learning-wiki/multilanguage.md

 >Note: The title and URL of this page *will* change.

-Chuck's questions:
-- What is the purpose of export_en.json?
-- Does an LMS record as a single course regardless of language chosen?
-- How does an LMS respond if the components in each language are no equal in arrangement?

 ##Introduction
 With Adapt you can localise your content and engage learners in ways that speak from their native culture.
 Localisation may involve modifying
 - content language